 River otters and human conflicts

 River otters can cause damage, especially to small fish ponds or fish hatcheries.
-If a landowner has damage occurring during trapping season, their best option is to allow a licensed trapper property access to try to alleviate the damage.
-Outside of the trapping season, landowners can contact the DNR to obtain a nuisance wild animal control permit.
-Damage has to be confirmed by a wildlife biologist before the permit can be issued.
-Otter damage in ponds can be reduced by providing adequate structure to afford ample places for fish to hide from predators like otter.
+If a landowner has otter damage occurring during trapping season, their best option is to allow a licensed trapper property access to try to alleviate the damage.
+Outside of the trapping season, landowners can contact the DNR to obtain a nuisance wildlife animal control permit.
+Otter damage in ponds can be reduced by providing adequate structure to give fish ample places to hide from predators like otter.
 Electric or welded-wire fencing can also be effective, depending on the size of the pond or hatchery.

-A limited river otter trapping season was initiated in 2015 after otters had greatly expanded in Indiana.
+A limited river otter trapping season was started in 2015 after otters had greatly expanded in Indiana.
 The season is highly regulated, with mandatory 24-hour reporting, tagging requirements, season bag limits, and a season quota.
 Learn more about the river otter trapping season.
-River otters are tracked through several surveys, including harvest monitoring and monitoring incidental captures, as well as through Snapshot Indiana and the Archer’s Index survey.
-Reports from various surveys and monitoring are available on the wildlife reports page.
+River otters are tracked through several surveys, including harvest monitoring and monitoring incidental captures, as well as the Paddlecraft Wildlife Index.
+Reports from various surveys and monitoring are available on the wildlife reports page .